limey-bean/Anacapa/README.md

 <img src="Anacapa_class_flow.png" height="400" width="400">
 </p>

-This next module of the pipeline assigns taxonomy to ASVs using **Bowtie 2** and a Bowtie 2 specific **Bayesian Least Common Ancestor** (**BLCA**) algorithm.
+This next module of the Anacapa toolkit assigns taxonomy to ASVs using **Bowtie 2** and a Bowtie 2 specific **Bayesian Least Common Ancestor** (**BLCA**) algorithm.

 The **Anacapa** toolkit determines the best taxonomic hits for an ASV using **Bowtie 2** (Langmead and Salzberg, 2012). **Anacapa** considers paired merged, paired unmerged, and unpaired sequencing reads, and thus a fast and flexible read aligner, such as Bowtie 2, is required to handle all four read types.
-This script uses Bowtie 2, **CRUX** reference libraries, and **BLCA** to then assign taxonomy.

 All reads are first globally aligned against the **CRUX** database using **Bowtie 2**.
 Any reads that fail to align are then aligned locally.
 The best hits (the top 100 **Bowtie 2** returns) are then processed with **BLCA** script to assign taxonomy.
 The **Bowtie 2 BLCA** algorithm was adapted from https://github.com/qunfengdong/BLCA. **BLCA** uses pairwise sequence alignment to calculate sequence similarity between query sequences and reference library hits.
 Taxonomy is assigned based on the lowest common ancestor of multiple reference library hits for each query sequence.
 The reliability of each taxonomic assignment is then evaluated through bootstrap confidence scores [Gao et al. 2017].

-Successful implementation of this script requires an ASV table (summary table) with the following columns (ASV number, Sequence, Samples).
-The output is multiple ASV tables for each metabarcode and both global and local alignments.
+Successful implementation of this script requires an ASV table (summary table) with the following columns : ASV number, Sequence, and one column for each sample in the study.
+The output is multiple ASV tables for each metabarcode, and both global and local alignments.

 #### Step 4: ranacapa: Data exploration